Prologue

 CCH is only a five-minute drive, which is much better than the hour-long commute to get from my parents’ house in Carona del Mar to the children’s hospital I worked at just outside of Anaheim.
 Based on mileage, it should only take about twenty minutes to get from house to hospital, but traffic is absolutely brutal.

-“There’s a strategy, my dear,” Mindy says, letting go of my hand, so I can focus on my balance.
+“There’s a strategy, my dear,” Mindy says, letting go of my hand so I can focus on my balance.
 “It’s a marathon, not a sprint.
 You have a drink, maybe a few waters in between, walk around until you’re hungry, then duck into a place to grab some food.”

-“It takes practice.
-Last year I got so sloppy drunk I was passed out in the Alley before five.”
+“Last year, I got so sloppy drunk I was passed out in the Alley before five.”

 I laugh and shake my head before dismounting, completing a half spin before landing on my feet.